-- Full Interest-Only SARM Loan with a Balloon Payment.
+- Full Interest-Only Hybrid Loan with a Balloon Payment.
 During the term of the mortgage loan, the borrower's required monthly payment is set at an amount sufficient to pay only the monthly interest due on the outstanding principal balance at the then-current mortgage interest rate.
 No scheduled principal payments are due on the mortgage loan during its term.
-The final scheduled payment at maturity is a balloon payment of all outstanding principal. - Partial Interest-Only SARM Loan with a Balloon Payment.
+The final scheduled payment at maturity is a balloon payment of all outstanding principal. - Partial Interest-Only, Partially Amortizing Hybrid Loan with a Balloon Payment.
 During an initial period of time, the borrower's required monthly payment is set at an amount sufficient to pay only the monthly interest due on the outstanding principal balance at the then-current mortgage interest rate.

-On the first payment due date after the end of the interest-only period, the monthly payment changes to the amount necessary to pay interest at the then-current mortgage interest rate plus the monthly fixed principal payment.
-The final scheduled payment at maturity is a lump sum, or balloon payment, that is substantially larger than any previously scheduled payment. - Principal and Interest SARM Loan with a Balloon Payment.
-Each scheduled monthly payment of principal and interest on the mortgage loan, except the final payment, is set at an amount necessary to pay interest at the then-current mortgage interest rate plus the monthly fixed principal payment.
+On the first payment due date after the end of the interest-only period, the monthly payment changes to the amount necessary to pay interest at the then-current mortgage interest rate and to partially amortize the outstanding principal balance of the loan on a level debt service basis over the remainder of its term.
 The final scheduled payment at maturity is a lump sum, or balloon payment, that is substantially larger than any previously scheduled payment.